qijianpeng/awesome-edge-computing/README.md

 - [ndnSIM](https://ndnsim.net/): The ndnSIM 2.0 is NS-3 module that implements
 Named Data Networking (NDN) communication model, the clean slate Internet design.

+- [NFaaS](https://gitlab.com/mharnen/NFaaS): Enabling to migrate functions closer to the user in ICN environment without a global view of the network.

 - [iFogSim](https://github.com/Cloudslab/iFogSim): The iFogSim Toolkit for Modeling and Simulation of Resource Management Techniques in Internet of Things, Edge and Fog Computing Environments.